SDGforskning/sdg-strings/SDG06_query_action_WoS.md

     NEAR/15
   (
     (
-      ("poor" OR "bad" OR "unknown" OR "lack" OR "unimproved" OR "unsafe" OR "absent" OR "absence" OR "unhygienic" OR "unsanitary" OR "insanitary") NEAR/3 (("sanitation" OR "hygiene") NEAR/3 ("service$" OR "facilit*")) )
+      ("inadequate" OR "unsafe" OR "poor" OR "bad" OR "unknown" OR "lack*" OR "unimproved" OR "unsafe" OR "absent" OR "absence" OR "unhygienic" OR "unsanitary" OR "insanitary") NEAR/3 (("sanitation" OR "hygiene") NEAR/3 ("service$" OR "facilit*")) )